2 Part Course |

 6.2 Special Rates

-• Rates for Non-UK Resident: Additional 2% may apply to certain partnership scenarios if any non-resident element is involved.
+• Rates for Non-UK Resident: an additional 2% may apply to certain partnership scenarios if any non-resident element is involved

 Scenario: Adding a New Partner to a Property Partnership